 Quality of the evidence

-There is high-quality evidence that in people with osteoarthritis Boswellia serrata slightly improved pain and function.
-Further research is unlikely to change the estimates.
+There is moderate-quality evidence that in people with osteoarthritis Boswellia serrata slightly improved pain and function.
+Further research may change the estimates.

 There is moderate-quality evidence that avocado-soybean unsaponifiables (ASU) probably improved pain and function slightly, but may not preserve joint space.
 Further research may change the estimates.